anavarre/drucker/README.md

 ```
 $ drucker --help
---dev                 Prepare drucker for development work with no caching and helper. modules enabled.
+--dev                 Prepare drucker for development work with no caching and helper modules enabled.
                       WARNING: when running automated tests, 'twig_debug' should be set to FALSE.

 --prod                Opinionated setup with all known performance best practices enabled.